ksett737/LEAPs/content/leaps/LEAP-40.md

 The Lyra DAO should provide 125,000 OP incentives (as bribes) annually to support the LYRA/USDC pair on Velodrome The Lyra DAO should continue to use their veNFT voting position to vote to direct VELO emissions to LYRA/USDC The Lyra DAO will use all fees/bribes earned by their veNFT voting position to bribe the LYRA/USDC, further boosting the capital efficiency of the incentives / growing TVL
-Rewards in the Arrakis/Uniswap pool should remain the same and not be impacted by this LEAP After 6 weeks, this pilot should be evaluated comparing the TVL/Incentive and Volume/Incentive of the Arrakis and Velodrome strategies.
+Rewards in the Arrakis/Uniswap pool will be reduced by 125,000 OP annually After 6 weeks, this pilot should be evaluated comparing the TVL/Incentive and Volume/Incentive of the Arrakis and Velodrome strategies.

 What is Velodrome?